seb1k/intune-macos-template/README.md

 The template validates the following macOS secure score settings:

-- Account lockout threshold set to 5
+- Set account lockout threshold to 5 or lower in macOS
-- Minimum password length set to 15
+- Set minimum password length to 15 or more characters in macOS
-- Maximum password age set to 90 days
+- Set 'Maximum password age' to '90 or fewer days, but not 0' in macOS
-- Enforce password history set to 24 passwords
+- Set 'Enforce password history' to '24 or more password(s)' in macOS

 ## Prerequisites